-This UNESCO world heritage site was the second ancient capital of Sri Lanka for 3 centuries.
-It was a city that flourished between the 10th to the 13th century AD.
+This UNESCO World Heritage Site was the second ancient capital of Sri Lanka for three centuries.
+It was a city that flourished between the 10th and 13th centuries AD.
 What remains now are well-preserved ruins from the Polonnaruwa Ancient Kingdom that are a must-see when visiting Sri Lanka.

 Best Time to Visit

-You can visit the ancient city of Polonnaruwa all year round but the most ideal months are from May to October.
-During these months, the weather is mild and you can expect the least rainfall.
+The ancient city of Polonnaruwa is open all year, but the best months to visit are from May to October.
+During these months, the weather is mild, and you can expect the least rainfall.
 Because it is located in the dry zone, it is best to visit early in the morning or later in the afternoon to avoid the midday sun.

-The ancient ruins are open from 7:30 a.m to 6:00 p.m.
-We recommend exploring as early as you can to avoid the crowd and the heat.
+The ancient ruins are open from 7:30am to 6pm.
+We recommend exploring as early as you can to avoid the crowds and the heat.

 How to Get to Polonnaruwa

-The fastest and most convenient way to reach Polonnaruwa from Colombo is to book a car.
-The drive takes about 3.5 to 4 hours depending on the traffic and you can expect to pay at least 13,000 LKR (65 USD).
+By Car: The fastest and most convenient way to reach Polonnaruwa from Colombo is to book a car.
+The drive takes about 3.5 to 4 hours, depending on the traffic, and you can expect to pay at least 65 USD.

-Taking the train is the cheapest option to reach Polonnaruwa from Colombo.
-Head to the Fort Station then take the train heading to Polonnaruwa Railway Station which takes about 5.5 hours.
-The ticket costs 305 LKR (1.50 USD) for a third-class seat and 480 LKR (2.40 USD) for a second-class seat.
-There are only two trains leaving daily - 6:05 a.m. and 3:05 p.m.
+By Train: Taking the train is the cheapest option to reach Polonnaruwa from Colombo.
+Head to the Fort Station, then take the train heading to Polonnaruwa Railway Station, which takes about 6 hours.
+The ticket costs around 2 USD for a third-class seat and 3 USD for a second-class seat.
+There are only two trains leaving daily: at 6:05am and 3:05pm.
 You can find the most updated pricing and schedule online.

-Another option in reaching Polonnaruwa is taking a 6 to 7-hour bus ride from Bastian Mawatha Bus Station in Colombo.
+By Bus: Another option for reaching Polonnaruwa is taking a 6- to 7-hour local bus ride from the Bastian Mawatha Bus Station in Colombo.
 You can catch the bus route 48 to Kalmunai or the bus route 48/3 heading to Kaduruwela.
-Both bus routes stop at Polonnaruwa and normally 2 buses leave an hour.
-A local bus ticket costs around 800 LKR (4 USD) per person.
+Both bus routes stop in Polonnaruwa, and two buses leave every hour.
+A local bus ticket costs around 4 USD per person.

-The fastest way to reach Polonnaruwa from Sigiriya is to book a car.
-The drive takes about 2 to 2.5 hours depending on the traffic and you can expect to pay around 7,070 LKR (35 USD).
+By Car: The fastest way to reach Polonnaruwa from Sigiriya is to book a car.
+The drive takes about 2 to 3 hours, depending on the traffic, and you can expect to pay around 40 USD.

-Alternatively, you can also rent a motorbike for the day and drive for about 1 to 1.5 hours to Polonnaruwa.
-This will give you more freedom to explore the ancient city and you get to drive the scenic route to the town.
+By Motorbike: Alternatively, you can also rent a motorbike for the day and drive for about 2 hours to Polonnaruwa.
+This will give you more freedom to explore the ancient city, and you get to drive the scenic route to the town.
 Arrange your motorbike rentals at your accommodation for the best price.

 Where to Stay in Polonnaruwa

-Like us, most visitors explore Polonnaruwa on a day trip from the more well-known town of Sigiriya.
-But if you wish to explore the ancient ruins for more than a day, we recommend staying in Polonnaruwa.
-By staying in town, you will also get a chance to explore the ruins earlier in the day so you can avoid the crowd and the heat.
+Most visitors explore Polonnaruwa on a day trip from the more well known town of Sigiriya.
+So if you wish to explore the ancient ruins for more than a day, we recommend staying in Polonnaruwa.
+By staying in town, you will also have the opportunity to visit the ruins earlier in the day, avoiding the crowds and the heat.